 Have you had symptoms as long as you can remember, or did they just appear?
 Did you move to a different part of the country?
 Tried a new medication?
-Started dating a smoker?
+Tried a new food?

 Some other common allergy triggers to think about: